How many whirlybirds do I need?*

 One contractor mentioned that it cost his company $1,650 in tolls per month in Sydney.

 Vehicle expenses are also a major factor.
-Petrol and maintenance cost are through the roof.
+Petrol and maintenance costs are always increasing.

 Experienced trade workers are also paid for travel time which increases the overall cost of the job.

 Last Thoughts on Pricing

 This really is the biggest factor in determining the final price of your roof vent installation cost.

 From the tradesman’s perspective, there is a certain expectation for earnings per job based on many factors including years of experience brought to the job, warranty, insurance and countless incidental costs too numerous and varied to mention.

 Every area and region has it’s own expectations based on the “going rate” and it’s usually balanced with inflation.